canonical/observability/terraform/modules/aws-infra/README.md

-# From Zero to COS: End-to-End AWS Provisioning & Deployment
+# From Zero to COS: AWS Provisioning & Deployment

 This directory contains Terraform modules for automating the process of bootstrapping a fresh AWS account to a fully running instance of COS deployed on a 3-node EKS cluster.

-Using `just` commands, we can:

-- Provision all COS-required AWS infrastructure (networking, IAM, EKS, etc.)
-- Deploy COS on top of the freshly created infrastructure

----

-## Available Commands (via `just`)

-- `just init` – Initialize Terraform for AWS infra and COS
-- `just apply` – Provision AWS infrastructure, then pipe the necessary outputs to provision COS on top
-- `just destroy` – Tear down everything (COS + infra)

 ## Prerequisites